authguidance-examples/authguidance.websample.completed/README.md

 ## Overview

-A sample focused on the following OAuth areas for SPAs and APIs:
+An OAuth code sample to extend the [initial code sample](https://github.com/gary-archer/oauth.websample1) with the following behaviors:

-- The SPA uses the traditional OpenID connect flow, with session management features
+- The SPA uses the traditional OpenID connect flow, with session management features.
-- The API authorizes access to data using claims from multiple data sources
+- The API comsines claims-based authorization with finer-grained business permissions.
+- The SPA and API use user attributes from both the OpenID Connect userinfo endpoint and its API.

 ## Views

-The SPA is a simple UI with some basic navigation between views, to render fictional resources.\
+The SPA is a simple UI with some basic navigation between views, to render fictional investment resources.
-The data is returned from an API that authorizes using claims from multiple sources.

 ![SPA Views](./images/views.png)